ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

   1.)
 QC with Fastqc
   2.)
 Trim with TrimmomaticPE
   3.)
 Fastqc on trimmed reads
   4.)
-MultiQC on trimmed reads
+MultiQC on all fastqc output files
   5.)
 Alignment with bwa-mem2
   6.) sort and index with samtools
   7.)
 Mark duplicates with gatk MarkDuplicates